INFORMATION FOR TOWN FANS

 Taxi is another option from the station or town centre, and is relatively inexpensive, especially if you are in a group of three or four.
 After the game taxis wait along Elland Road just on from the corner of the South and East stands.
 As you come out of the away end turn left and walk past the South Stand.
 There is no organised queuing system after the game – it’s a matter of getting there first and claiming the first car that will take you.
 From past experience, the post-match cabs are not always licensed taxis – if you get into a minicab, it is best to confirm the likely fare for your trip before setting off.

 Leeds railway station is about two miles from the ground.
 It will take around 35 minutes to walk.
 For instructions see https://www.footballgroundguide.com/leagues/england/championship/elland-road-leeds-united.html#aby-train or go to www.googlemaps.com.

 The Old Peacock pub opposite the ground is for home fans only.

 Adjacent to the away turnstiles is the away fans bar “Howards”.
-This serves a limited selection of food and drink (from experience there is no real ale, craft beers or wine).
+This serves a limited selection of food and drink (from experience there is no real ale, craft beers or wine), but is relatively comfortable.
 Access is via your matchday ticket.